Hello from the wintry UK!

 - 150 ml almond milk

-Heat some vegetable oil in a frying pan, then pour about 2 tbsp of pancake batter and fry for about a minute on each side, until golden brown.
+- Heat some vegetable oil in a frying pan, then pour about 2 tablespoon of pancake batter and fry for about a minute on each side, until golden brown.
 Top your pancakes with more maple syrup and favourite fruits.
 Enjoy!

 - Preparation time does not include time for soaking the raisins.